cardano-community/guild-operators/docs/Scripts/cntools.md

 # CNTools
 CNTools is a shell script that will simplify typical operations for wallets and pool management.
-The tool is developed against the latest master branch of [cardano-node](https://github.com/input-output-hk/cardano-node) and as such may contain breaking changes not compatible with all testnet networks running against a specific tag.
+The tool is intended to be developed against the latest working commit on master branch of [cardano-node](https://github.com/input-output-hk/cardano-node) and as such may contain breaking changes not compatible with old testnet networks running against a specific tag.
 As the code matures these breaking changes should be less frequent.
-Please note that this tool is tested on Linux platforms only at this point.
+Please note that this tool is tested on Linux platforms only at this point and should **NOT** act as an excuse for Pool Operators to skip reading about how Staking works or basics of Linux operations.
+The skills highlighted in [official documentation](https://docs.cardano.org/en/latest/getting-started/stake-pool-operators/prerequisites.html) are paramount for a stake pool operator, and so is the understanding of configuration files and network.

 The script assumes the [Pre-Requisites](../Common.md#dependencies-and-folder-structure-setup) have already been run.